Kathund/AutoWelcomeBack/README.md

 - Added Support for one custom user.
 More Slots will come soon
 - Added a Preview of the welcome message in the GUI
 - Reorganized some GUI elements
-- Added my other projects to the GUI under the extrea info section
+- Added my other projects to the GUI under the extra info section

 ### v1.1.1 - Small Update